Adult Sailing FAQ's

 Staffing levels are adjusted based on the enrollment for each session.
 Maximum enrollment is 12 students with 1 instructor and 2 assistants.
 US Sailing recommends a ratio of 3:1 to 6:1 student to instructor ratio.

 No sailing experience is required!
 Students should be comfortable around water and must know how to swim.

-Some of our students sailed previously in life, but it's been a while and come to us to refreshed on sailing knowledge.
+Some of our students sailed previously in life, but it's been a while and come to us for a refresher on sailing knowledge.
 Other students have sailed but want to build confidence in their skills.
 We have a wide range of skill sets in our classes and aim to make each student comfortable and confident by the end of the course.

-This year adult sailing with be taught on our newly acquired Flying Scot fleet!
+Adult sailing with be taught on our Flying Scot fleet!
 These boats are 19ft. day sailors that have two sails to operate.
 It is a crewed boat meaning that you need at least two people to operate it.
-These new additions to our fleet provide a more comfortable learn to sail platform for our adults!
+These provide a more comfortable learn to sail platform for our adults!
 Learn more about the Flying Scot here.

 Mentally prepare to have a great weekend on the water and learn to sail!
 Some students wish to do some prep work before attending class.
 This is by no means necessary.
 However, if you are interested in diving in to some introductory sailing information feel free.

 No. Due to the nature of the course we use GRSA's fleet of Flying Scots that are all rigged the same and allows for students to have the same experience in each boat.

 Each student will receive a completed US Sailing Certification Log Book that can be mailed in to receive a nationally recognized certification.
 Each student will also receive a water bottle, a personal copy of US Sailing's current sailing instruction manual, and the confidence to begin a lifetime of sailing!